movestore/movestore.github.io/copilot-r-sdk.md

 # MoveApps `R Function` Overview
 This document describes the basics to write your own R functions for MoveApps.

-Feel free to use these GitHub templates: [Template R Function App](https://github.com/movestore/Template_R_Function_App ':ignore'), [Template R Shiny App](https://github.com/movestore/Template_R_Shiny_App ':ignore'), [Template R Shinydashboard App](https://github.com/movestore/Template_R_Shinydashboard_App ':ignore')
+Please use this GitHub [Template for R Function Apps](https://github.com/movestore/Template_R_Function_App ':ignore')

 ## How to write an R Function for MoveApps
-It is highly advisable to use the SDK to write your R functions for MoveApps, as many errors can be solved before submitting the App to the MoveApps platform.
+It is highly advisable to extensively use the SDK within the template to write your R functions for MoveApps, as many errors can be solved when testing in e.g. R-studio before submitting the App to the MoveApps platform.

+The template includes a file `co-pilot-sdk.R` which can be used for testing after the below RFunction.R file has been completed.
+When running this file in the R-studio project it emulates how MoveApps would behave when running your App (i.e. the RFunction.R)

-First, an R function called `rFunction` must be created.
+After having defined and loaded the packages that your code will require, in your RFunction.R file, an R function called `rFunction` must be created.
 ```
 rFunction = function(data) {}
 ```